Getting ready for your first international trip from the Philippines? Check out this easy-to-follow NAIA Airport Guide to ensure a smooth departure.

 Prepare your itinerary/ boarding pass and Passport.
 If you are traveling domestic, ready your itinerary/ boarding pass and Valid ID.
 Show them politely to the security and enter the building.

-C. Upon entering, place all your belongings to the conveyor belt and let them pass through the x-ray machine.
+C. Upon entering, place all your belongings on the conveyor belt and let them pass through the X-ray machine.

 PRO TIP: Use the trays for